Param-Bhati/Akinator-Puppeteer-Approach/README.md

 - “real browser” modes
 - wrapper services that claim “undetectable Puppeteer” [web:177][web:180][web:189]

-tried that direction mentally and from docs, but for **interactive games**, not just scraping or form-filling, you get smacked by:
+for **interactive games**, not just scraping or form-filling, you still get smacked by:

 - continuous behavior analysis (not just one login page) [web:177][web:181]
-- UI changes that nukes your selectors
+- UI / DOM changes that nuke your selectors mid-game
-- extra challenges mid-session
+- extra challenges / weird flows dropped in randomly

 you can patch fingerprints all day, but the **behavior** still looks like a robot because… it is. [web:177][web:181]

 Akinator is literally a long chain of rapid, same-pattern clicks on 5 buttons. it screams “bot”.

-### 3. the architecture itself is cursed

-even ignoring detection, the whole setup sucks from a system-design POV:

-- latency hell
-  LLM call → browser click → game render → read DOM → repeat. every round-trip stacks delay.
-- race conditions
-  sometimes Akinator animations / ads / popups block the question, DOM isn’t ready, selectors time out, etc. [web:176][web:187]
-- extreme fragility
-  any minor frontend change on their side = your script silently breaks.

-and worst part: **you don’t control the game**. it’s someone else’s UI, rules, pacing, and anti-bot stack. you’re duct-taping a brain onto a black box it can’t really own.
+## the “we pulled an image” moment

+the real “ok this shit is cooked” moment was when we tried to get visual confirmation:

+- grabbed a **screenshot** from the browser instance at runtime (full page or viewport) using Puppeteer’s screenshot API. [web:190]
+- manually checked what the page actually looked like vs what the automation *thought* it was interacting with.
+- result: half the time you’d see:
+  - anti-bot / challenge pages
+  - broken or half-loaded UI
+  - overlays or modals blocking the game area
+  - or the layout shifted so your “reliable” selectors were clicking random crap

+so on code level it looked “fine” (no thrown error at that line), but the screenshot made it obvious:
+the browser session was in a completely different state than the script assumed.

+that was the final confirmation: even **with** full visual access, the automation could not be trusted to be on the right screen, in the right state, consistently. if the only way to be sure is “check the image manually every time”, then yeah, game over for any kind of stable agent.

 ## why “ANY browser instance” is a dead end here